 So which is the best method?

-Well, though many say that as with most creative processes, there isn’t one, I do have a slightly different view of things.
-Yes, I know; writing is very personal, and what works like a charm for one person will be a nightmare for another.
+Well, though many say that, as with most creative processes, there isn’t one, I do have a slightly different view of things.
+Yes, I know; writing is a very personal process, and what works like a charm for one person will be a nightmare for another.
 But if you’ll bear with me, you’ll see what I mean.

 As mentioned above, a pantser is someone who “writes by the seat of their pants”, meaning that they sit down and start writing, allowing the story to flow through them without knowing ahead of time where it is headed.

-The advantage of this method is that no planning is required, and writers who find it a struggle with organizing might be more comfortable with this method.
+The advantage of this method is that no planning is required, and writers who find it a struggle to organize might be more comfortable with this method.

 Authors who are

-The problem that some can find though is that you can write yourself into a wall when you’ve got too vague of an idea of where you are going with things, especially for the more inexperienced authors.
+The problem that some writers, especially ones who’ve got a little less experience than Stephen King (so… not us, right?
+I’m writing this for the others…) can have is that you can write yourself into a wall when you’ve got too vague of an idea of where you are going with things.
 When you’ve written as many novels

 A planner is one who, as the name states, prefers to plan out the story before beginning to write.
 They create an outline, map out their story, world